CausesBy Mayo Clinic Staff

-The causes of many chronic daily headaches aren't well understood.
+The causes of many chronic daily headaches aren't well-understood.
 True (primary) chronic daily headaches don't have an identifiable underlying cause.
-Some possible factors may include:

 - Inflammation or other problems with the blood vessels in and around the brain, including stroke